biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 ![Arthur Liang is a junior in high school.
 He absolutely loves biology and spends many of his waking (and sometimes sleeping) hours writing lessons for StuyBO and studying for Science Olympiad.
 In his free time he enjoys reading sci-fi, going on midnight runs, and indulging in Meiji chocolates (his favorite is the black chocolate blend).
 Late at night when he isn’t drowning in APUSH homework, you can catch him reading Campbell’s Biology for the third time.](./estradiol/interns/arthur.jpg)

 Arthur worked on designing new testosterone aptamers for an AuNP assay.
 He also identified the most promising already extant testosterone aptamers.
-Unfortunately, we canot evaluate these aptamers until we have access to testosterone again - a feat complicated by it's scheduled status.
+We cannot evaluate these aptamers until we have access to testosterone again - a feat complicated by it's scheduled status.

 ![Arthur's Novel Aptamers.
 Red nucleotides represent modified positions.](./estradiol/interns/figs/arthur-oligos.png)